I stand with the referees

 I stand with the referees because rugby league should be about standing up for equality.
 Sometimes it is.
 It was the sport that had the first indigenous person to captain the national side.
 It had the first black man to captain Great Britain and England.
 It was the first major men’s sport in the country to have an openly gay player at the elite level.
 And when Ian Roberts came out, Steve Roach and Peter Stirling stood with him, because that’s what rugby league is about.
 I am proud the game stood with the LGBTQI community when it mattered and other games didn’t, and I am proud it’s started to build a women’s game.
 Rugby league needs everyone, even referees.

-I stand with them because this change will do nothing to improve or future-proof the game, as V’Landys and his acolytes claim.
+I stand with them because this change will do nothing to improve or future-proof the game.
 This will slow the ruck.
 It will lead to more missed misdemeanours.
 It will do nothing to create the ‘free-flowing football’ that exists only in the anemoia of broken down old men.
 We know this because the coaches have said it.
 We know this because the players have said it.
 No one thinks this will work.

 I stand with the referees because I care about the heath and safety of our players.
 You want to talk about future proofing the game?
 Two referees will always be better at one at seeing when there is a need to stop the game, a need to identify a concussion and they’ll be crucial in ensuring the game can last through the future as chronic traumatic encephalopathy comes for the sport (and it will).

 I stand with them because process is important.
-When you ignore the players, when you ignore the coaches and you ignore every major stakeholder in the game to implement a change that you had decided to before you came to the game, it’s not OK.
+When you ignore the players, when you ignore the coaches and you ignore every major stakeholder in the game to implement a change, it’s not OK.
 When you make a decision to change the nature of a competition after that competition has already started you undermine the legitimacy of it.
 When you add complexity to an environment where players and coaches are already scrambling to put together a season you are needlessly complicating things.
 This dispute forces the National Rugby League to actually explain to the referees, and the Fair Work Commission why it’s doing what it’s doing.

 I stand with the referees even though they make mistakes.
 I remember the six again call.
 I was sitting in the stands with my head in my hands.
 I remember when Matt Ceccin binned Jack Wighton in the 2016 preliminary final and I will never forgive him for that.
 I remember when the referees ignored the touch judge’s flag and somehow awarded a try against the Sharks in 2018.
 I remember the errors because referees make errors, like players do, like coaches do, like administrators do and like I do.